-- 3. Another recommendation of this council is to create a series of webinars directed to our target audience groups to increase clinical awareness and education.
-This council recommends that this be initially incorporated into other HHSC educational offerings as a topic of interest and education for those interested in health in the state of Texas. - 4.
+- 1. Our council recommends that HHSC continue the use cost-effective strategies for dissemination of the information proposed for increasing clinical awareness and education including emails and social media. - 2.
+In addition to email and social media efforts that are being recommended, this council proposes that HHSC also continue to use email and social media to announce a PANS Awareness Day for Texas on October 9 of each year.
+This aligns with other organizations who have selected this day to increase awareness on state and national levels. - 3.
+Another recommendation of this council is to create a series of webinars directed to our target audience groups to increase clinical awareness and education. - 4.
 This council recommends building on these educational efforts by working with HHSC to create a blog or vlog related to the topic of PANS. - 5.
 This council also recommends that HHSC continue to incorporate the topic of PANS into other educational offerings including live seminars and regional meetings. - 6.
 On the topic of strategies for outreach, engaging our Texas communities in research about PANS is recommended.
 A list of research topics will be identified in Appendix I, and this committee recommends that HHSC collaborate with Texas professional organizations and researchers to initiate these research projects during the coming months. - 7.
 This council recommends that more research be performed to evaluate other therapeutics that are being used by medical professionals to treat these patients with refractory symptoms or unique challenges, such as antibiotic intolerances and/or antibiotic allergies. - 8.
-AFinally, a network of volunteer experts has been started with the development of this council and the council recommends that HHSC identify these experts and encourage them to educate in the various formats mentioned in this report as strategies for outreach. - 8-9.
+A network of volunteer experts has been started with the development of this council and the council recommends that HHSC identify these experts and

+- encourage them to educate in the various formats mentioned in this report as strategies for outreach. - 9.
 Our council recommends the legislature appropriate funding to the Council for an FTE.
 While HHSC has provided adequate support through the Office of Disabilities Prevention for Children, an additional FTE would give the Council more capacity to increase awareness and expand outreach efforts.